-January 2023 CASE REPORT: BILATERAL DISC EDEMA IN AN OVERWEIGHT FEMALE PATIENTBy Dmitry Pyatetsky, MD
+January 2023 CASE REPORT: BILATERAL DISC EDEMA IN AN OVERWEIGHT FEMALE PATIENTBy Dmitry Pyatetsky, MD, and David Gu, MD

 Dmitry Pyatetsky, MD is an associate professor of Ophthalmology and Medical Education at Northwestern Medicine.